 - Constructing a drawdown water control structure; and

 - Constructing recreational features.

 In combination, these features would contribute toward restoring river habitat, eliminating winter oxygen refuge for carp and providing for ecosystem connectivity.
-The natural flooding and drying cycles could be restored, promoting growth of emergent vegetation, increasing waterfowl habitat and reducing sediment resuspension.
+The natural flooding and drying cycles will be restored, promoting growth of emergent vegetation, increasing waterfowl habitat and reducing sediment resuspension.

 The Chief of Engineers Report was signed in fiscal year 2012.
 With the Upper Minnesota River Watershed District (UMRWD), the Corps executed the design agreement in fiscal year 2014 and a construction project partnership agreement and contract award to RTS Shearing LLC in fiscal year 2016.
 The UMRWD’s share of the costs are funded by the state of Minnesota.
-Construction began in spring 2017 with expected completion in summer 2019.
+Construction began in spring 2017 with expected completion in late fall 2019.

 Congress authorized the study by a resolution of the Committee on Public Works of the U.S. House of Representatives on May 10, 1962 and authorized this project specifically in the Water Resources Reform and Development Act of 2014.

 All costs are shared 65 percent federal and 35 percent non-federal.
 All federal funds have been appropriated.